Moss' logic for ordered coalgebras: Base in a category with a factorisation system

 When studying finitary coalgebraic logics for finitary endofunctors of $\Set$, the notion of a {\em base\/} is of central importance.
 On the level of models, the base allows us to produce a finite set of successors of a state of the model.
 On the level of the logical syntax, the base yields a finite set of subformulas of a given formula.

 Technically, given a functor $T:\Set\to\Set$, a base is a natural transformation $\base^T_X: TX \to \PP_\omega X$, assigning to each element $\alpha$ of $TX$ a finite subset of $X$, called the {\em base\/} of $\alpha$.
 The idea is to define $\base^T_X(\alpha)$ as the smallest finite $Z\subseteq X$ such that $\alpha\in TZ$ holds.
-For this idea to work, $T$ has to satify additional conditions: it has been shown in~\cite{gumm05} that when $T$ preserves intersections and weakly preserves inverse images, then the base exists and it is natural.
-For various properties of bases for endofunctors of $\Set$ we refer to, e.g., \cite{kkv12}.
+For this idea to work, $T$ has to satisfy additional conditions: it has been shown in~\cite{gumm05} that when $T$ preserves intersections and weakly preserves inverse images, then the base exists and it is natural.
+For various properties of bases for endofunctors of $\Set$ we refer to, e.g.,~\cite{kkv12}.

 In this section we explain how to define and compute a {\em base for an endofunctor\/} $T:\K\to\K$ of an arbitrary category $\K$ that is equipped with a factorisation system $(\EE,\MM)$ for morphisms.
-The factorisation system is used in order to be able to imitate the powerset: the set of all subsets is going to be replaced by the poset of $\MM$-subobjects.
+The factorisation system is used in order to be able to imitate the powerset: the set of all subsets is going to be replaced by the poset of $\MM$-subobjects. \begin{rem}[Comparison to related work] In~\cite{reachability19,BKR19}, the notion of base has been used to relate reachability within a coalgebra to a monotone operator on the (complete) lattice of subobjects of the carrier of the coalgebra. \cite{BKR19} assumes the category $\K$ to be complete (which may limit applications), while~\cite{reachability19} (and us) do not do so.
+Both~\cite{reachability19,BKR19} however define base for any $f: X \to TY$, while we do so only for $\MM$-subobjects $\monoInline{\alpha}{Z}{TX}$.

-By applying our definition of a base to the epi-mono factorisation system on the category of sets and mappings, we then obtain the above notion of a base, see Example~\ref{ex:base-in-sets}.
+Both~\cite{reachability19,BKR19} developed the notion independently, almost at the same time: the relation is described in Remark 5.17 in~\cite{reachability19}.
+We have developed the notion independently of the two (a preliminary version of the current paper has been available on arXiv since 2019), and only got aware of their related work recently.
+Credit for our contribution should go mainly to J.~Velebil, who closely cooperated on a previous version of this paper. \end{rem} By applying our definition of a base to the epi-mono factorisation system on the category of sets and mappings, we then obtain the above notion of a base, see Example~\ref{ex:base-in-sets}.
 By applying our definition of a base to the category of all posets and all monotone maps, equipped with a suitable factorisation system, we will be able to speak of bases in the ordered case as well.
 See Examples~\ref{ex:(E,M)-cats} and~\ref{ex:bounded-cats} below.